Museums and galleries

 In the late 19th century, the Van Loon family purchased this beautiful canal house and with their exceptional art collection founded the Museum Van Loon.

-If you are a fan of history or are curious about WWII, you’ll enjoy visiting the Dutch Resistance Museum.
-It is dedicated to the five years Holland was occupied by Nazi Germany.
+If you are a fan of history, you’ll enjoy visiting the Dutch Resistance Museum.
+It is dedicated to the years Holland was occupied by Nazi Germany.

 NEMO Science Museum is the most important science and technology museum in Holland.
 A fun museum for both adults and children.